 It certainly looks the part, with its sharp creases and flowing lines.
 Inside, though, it’s a bit more subdued, and the quality of some out-of-the-way trim is average.
 Fortunately, it comes alive with a broad range of mainstream petrol and diesel engines, while beyond these are sporty 2.0-litre engines producing up to 306bhp and found in the Leon Cupra.

-The Leon arrived in 2013 atop parent company Volkswagen’s new MQB platform and bristling with driver aids and technology.
+The Seat Leon arrived in 2013 atop parent company Volkswagen’s new MQB platform and bristling with driver aids and technology.
 The headlights were full-LED, at least on higher-spec trims – a first in the family hatch class.
-Three-door versions were branded SC but here we’re concerned with the more practical five-door.
+The three-door Seat Leon SC was also offered, but here we’re concerned with the more practical five-door.

-Among the petrols, a 2014-reg 104bhp 1.2 TSI 105 with 80,000 miles is £4250.
-This engine is adequate for scooting around town but more demanding drivers should aim for the larger 1.4 TSIs with 122bhp and 148bhp outputs.
+Among the petrols, a 2014-reg Seat Leon 104bhp 1.2 TSI 105 with 80,000 miles is £4250.
+This engine is adequate for scooting around town but more demanding drivers should aim for the larger Seat Leon 1.4 TSIs with 122bhp and 148bhp outputs.
 The latter is a more appealing all-rounder than the 148bhp 2.0 TDI and our top choice.

 S trim’s drab 15in steel wheels do little for the Leon’s party animal image so go for friskier SE (leather-covered steering wheel, 16in alloys and hill hold but standard suspension).
 FR offers a sportier feel.
 In addition to sports seats and sports suspension it has Drive Profile, offering steering and throttle modes.